Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/step-2.md

 ---

-## 🔁 1.
+## 🔁 a.
 Make an API Request to Fetch Events

 To read events, you’ll send a `GET` request to Cronofy’s `/events` endpoint.